manymoments/manymoments.github.io/_posts/2022-08-17-secret-sharing-with-crash.md

 As written, the dealer may crash in the middle of sending shares and parties have no way of knowing if all non-faulty parties received their phase.
 So parties need to **reach agreement** on whether the dealer completed or not.
 In particular all the [lower bounds on agreement](https://decentralizedthoughts.github.io/2019-12-15-synchrony-uncommitted-lower-bound/) must hold.

 Another way to overcome this is to abstract it away and assume parties have access to broadcast channel.
-So the dealer, after sending all the shares, simply broadcasts $<DONE>$.
-In this model, the share protocol requires $O(n)$ words sent on private channels and $O(1)$ bits of broadcast and the reconstruct protocol requires $O(n^2)$ words to be sent.
+So the dealer, after sending all the shares, simply broadcasts ```OK```.
+In this model, the share protocol requires $O(n)$ words sent on private channels and $O(1)$ words of broadcast.
+The reconstruct protocol requires $O(n^2)$ words.